saikiranreddy-nagulapally/4103-102-OpSys-nagulapally/assignements/Test_One_Addon.md

 ###4.
 Multiprocessing
 Multi-processing refers to the ability of a system to support more than one processor at the same time.
 Applications in a multi-processing system are broken to smaller routines that run independently.
 The operating system allocates these threads to the processors improving performance of the system.
 ###Example:
+You are viewing the content on your web browser or may be through some other application.
+At the same time, you might be listening to some songs on some media player application or running some chat application in parallel to the browser.
+This is called multiprocessing, where multiple programs run in parallel.
+In the earliest of the computer systems, you could only run single application on your systems.

 ##Review Questions From Chapters 3